crake7/Network-Pen-Test-Tools/NetworkTools/README.md

 * Before running the script, set your machine to forward packets: `$echo 1 > /proc/sys/net/ipv4/ip_forward` It is not polite to cut your target's internet connection ;)
-* I suggest flushing your DNS after you have finished: `$ iptables --flush`
+* I suggest flushing your iptables after you have finished: `$ iptables --flush`

 #### `netcat.py`